-Using data from a variety of sources including TERN Facilities such as AusCover, Eco-Informatics, the MSPN, and OzFlux, eMAST is providing the tools to systematically test and improve ecosystem models so that their practical potential is realised.
+Using data from a variety of sources including TERN Facilities such as AusCover, Eco-Informatics, the MSPN, and OzFlux, eMAST provided the tools to systematically test and improve ecosystem models so that their practical potential is realised.

-The eMAST infrastructure is designed to work with a range of ecosystem models with applications from landscape management to carbon accounting and climate prediction. eMAST can also link biophysical and biogeochemical processes to biodiversity conservation, water resources and fire risks.
-Thus, eMAST can unlock the potential of TERN’s data streams by integrating modelling with a wide range of data types.
+The eMAST infrastructure was designed to work with a range of ecosystem models with applications from landscape management to carbon accounting and climate prediction. eMAST also linked biophysical and biogeochemical processes to biodiversity conservation, water resources and fire risks.
+Thus, eMAST unlocked the potential of TERN’s data streams by integrating modelling with a wide range of data types.

-eMAST’s world-leading effort is made possible through the sharing of data and collaboration across different scientific communities.
-In addition to working closely with other TERN Facilities, eMAST has strong links with the Australian National Data Service (ANDS), National Computational Infrastructure (NCI), and the CSIRO.
-Through its work, it is also creating new opportunities for multi-disciplinary collaboration within the wider Australian ecosystem research community.
+eMAST’s world-leading effort was made possible through the sharing of data and collaboration across different scientific communities.
+In addition to working closely with other TERN Facilities, eMAST had strong links with the Australian National Data Service (ANDS), National Computational Infrastructure (NCI), and the CSIRO.
+Through its work, it also created new opportunities for multi-disciplinary collaboration within the wider Australian ecosystem research community.